mm3509/b9122/1-guides/windows.md

 <img src="https://play-lh.googleusercontent.com/jD8waDJPN1yv4OdcB6_ILw9M4kyNPdtgBYtoTiPrYhxA1l4FLSKXXe4kAcDCjmtZmQ4=w240-h480" />

-2. Run an **ANACONDA COMMAND PROMPT SHELL** (it's different from a Git Bash shell!).
+2. Run an **ANACONDA COMMAND PROMPT SHELL** (it's different from a Git Bash shell---I know, it's confusing).
 To do so, in the Windows search box, search for "Anaconda prompt", look for it, and press Enter to run it.

 3. Type this command (and notice it's **conda**, not **anaconda**):